fabravo/zoho-books/README.md

 ## Zoho Books API requests limit

-At the time of writing, the API requests limit is 150 requests per minute per organization
+At the time of writing, the API requests limit is:
+     Paid Organization - 2500 API calls/day and 100 API calls/minute
+     Free Organization - 1000 API calls/day and 100 API calls/minute

 ## Init